How many false or misleading stories and images have you come across on social media? How many stories that look “too good to be true”?

 The Canadian Teen Fact-Checking Network expansion is also made possible with support from the Google News Initiative.

-The teens’ videos will be published to MediaSmarts’ TikTok, Instagram and YouTube channels, and you can find out more about the Canadian Teen Fact-Checking Network from MediaSmart website.
 While applications for the English speaking newsroom are complete at present, applications for the French language program are accepted on a rolling basis, according to Susana Mas, MediaSmart’s Manager of Educational and Community Outreach and the TFCN program manager.

-She is also responsible for overseeing the expansion of MediaSmart’s national education program beyond K-12 to include new partners in underserved communities.
+She is also responsible for overseeing the expansion of MediaSmart’s national education program beyond K-12 to include new partners in under-served communities.

-It’s both her current role at MediaSmarts, her more than 15 years of experience in journalism (including work as a Parliamentary journalist for CBC, CTV, and the Ottawa Citizen) and her work as an independent journalist that’s behind her concerns about mis- and dis-information.
+It’s both her current role at MediaSmarts, her more than 15 years of experience in journalism (including work as a Parliamentary journalist for CBC, CTV, and the Ottawa Citizen), and her work as an independent journalist that’s behind her concerns about mis- and dis-information.
 She has long focused on collaborating with groups that support teaching digital and media literacy among immigrants, educators, students, and the public-at-large with a particular focus on fact-checking skills.

 MediaSmarts, Canada’s bilingual centre for digital media literacy is a registered charity conducting research, developing resources, and advancing digital media literacy since 1996.